-Carr, as one of Australia’s most influential architecture and interior design firms, was instrumental in the creation of the hotel’s bold, contemporary architectural form and transformative, modern interiors.
-Headed by the highly-awarded Sue Carr, the practice has led design innovation and thinking for over 40 years having meticulously conceived Jackalope’s daring design matched only by its spectacular rural setting.
+Carr, as one of Australia's most influential architecture and interior design firms, was instrumental in the creation of the hotel's bold, contemporary architectural form and transformative, modern interiors.
+Founded by the highly-awarded Sue Carr, the practice has spent over five decades creating timeless designs that foster connection.
+Carr meticulously conceived Jackalope’s daring design with every detail thoughtfully considered, matched only by its spectacular rural setting.

-Fabio Ongarato Design has an international portfolio of award-winning work, built on creative collaboration, strategic thinking and a holistic approach to design.
+Studio Ongarato has an international portfolio of award-winning work, built on creative collaboration, strategic thinking and a holistic approach to design.

-FOD have worked with Jackalope on multiple sectors and skill sets, including identity and art direction, wayfinding and brand environments, brand engagement and activation.
+Studio Ongarato have worked with Jackalope on multiple sectors and skillsets, including identity and art direction, wayfinding and brand environments, brand engagement and activation.

-Melbourne-based Hunter Lab set about reinvigorating the men’s grooming marketplace with a range of benchmark natural skincare tools.
-With a focus on craftsmanship, modern inspired design, and provocative textures and scents, Hunter Lab and the hotel have collaborated on a complete range of custom-made skincare and grooming essentials, exclusive to Jackalope.
+Melbourne-based Hunter Lab set about reinvigorating the men's grooming marketplace with a range of benchmark natural skincare tools.
+With a focus on craftsmanship, modern inspired design, and provocative textures and scents, Hunter Lab and the hotel have collaborated on a complete range of custom-made skincare and grooming essentials.